 Personal loans are widely available, but if you’re trying to borrow for a small business, you’ll find that the process is more difficult.
-If you’re thinking of borrowing to start or grow your business, get started and get organized long before you fill out an application.
+If you’re thinking of borrowing money to start or grow your business, you'll need to put in plenty of work before you even start to fill out an application.

 Good Business Sense